 Defending a Will

-When a Will is challenged or contested the executor needs to weigh up the legal costs of defending a Will based on the size of the estate.
-For example, a family provision claim for the maintenance, education and advancement in life may be comparatively small in comparison to the size of the estate and the legal costs associated with defending the application.
-In this situation, the executor may wish to settle any claim on the estate outside of court.
+When a Will is contested, or a family provision claim is lodged then the executor needs to weigh up the legal costs of defending the Estate.
+For example, agreeing to a settlement of a family provision claim may be comparatively small in comparison to the size of the estate and the legal costs associated with defending the application.
+In this situation, the executor may wish to settle any claim on the estate before the Court hears the matter.

-Please note that the executors have the right to renounce their executorship if they so choose.
+Please note that the executors have the right to renounce their right to apply for Probate if they so choose.

 In most cases the legal cost of defending a Will comes out of the estate.
-The executor is rarely liable for any legal costs, expect in cases where the Court consider the executor to have been unreasonable with legal proceedings to defend the Will.
+The executor is rarely personally liable for any legal costs, expect in cases where the Court consider the executor to have been unreasonable with legal proceedings to defend the Will.
 In some cases, the court may have capped the total legal costs that can be taken out of the estate for both the defendant and the claimant.
 We can provide an upfront estimate of costs to defend a Will.

 If you are required to defend a Will, contact us for a free thirty-minute consultation with a deceased estate lawyer in Sydney.